 Students will take two required courses, JRNL 1000 and JRNL 2000, which will introduce them to a range of possible interests from broadcasting to print and online media to digital and emerging media and writing for the media.
 After successfully completing JRNL 1000 and 2000, students should select one 2000-level course and three 3000- or 4000-level journalism courses.

-Students may not use the same journalism courses for both the journalism minor and the sports media minor.
+Students may not use the same JRNL course for the JRNL major or minor and the sports media minor with the exception of JRNL 3804.

 Required Courses and Credits